abhinaya-gov/Mudra-Detection/README.md

 A single end-to-end classifier struggles with these constraints.
 To address this, the problem is decomposed into **detection → classification**, improving robustness and interpretability.

 ---

+## Why This Project?

+This project was built to explore a more complex, real-world computer vision pipeline that goes beyond simple image classification.

+Unlike the hand/no-hand classifier, this system combines **object detection + classification + explainability** into a single end-to-end pipeline for recognizing Bharatanatyam mudras in real time.

+The main goals of this project were:

+- To design and implement a **multi-stage vision system** (detection → classification → interpretation).
+- To gain practical experience with **YOLO-style object detection** and region-based inference.
+- To work with a culturally meaningful dataset (Indian classical dance mudras) rather than generic benchmarks.
+- To understand how detection and classification models interact in a production-like pipeline.
+- To explore model explainability using tools like **Grad-CAM**.

+This project also serves as a foundation for:
+- Sign and gesture recognition systems
+- Human-computer interaction
+- Assistive technologies
+- Cultural heritage digitization

+Overall, this was built as both a **technical learning project** and a **meaningful application of deep learning to real-world visual understanding**.

+---